VilleKokkarinen/DB-data-encrypter/README.txt

 #>>  If you *"accidentally"* encrypt vital files from the database you may corrupt your database. <<
 #          -*"You specifically enter system tables, and their columns into the list"*
 #
+# Tested only on a FIREBIRD DATABASE, no quarantee of working in other database structures.
+# *Works in databases, with same select and update syntaxes as firebird.
+#
+#
 #
 #> If you encrypt your database with a faulty password / forget your password,
 #> there is a chance you end up encrypting your data as a 1 way ticket, without a chance to regain the data.